sandromikautadze/spam-filter/README.md

 # Spam Filter Using Naive Bayes

-**NOTE**: *when viewed from a phone, this file may **not** be displayed at its best due to the formatting of some math formulas.
-It is suggested to view the file from a computer.*
+***PS**: this file may **not** be displayed at its best when viewed from a phone, due to the formatting of some math formulas.
+It is suggested to view it from a computer.*

 ### Table of Contents
 * [Introduction](#introduction)